rondlite/reaction-docs/website/versioned_docs/version-2.9.1/how-to-create-a-payment-provider.md

 ### Registration

-Everything needs to be registered to be seen by Reaction core.
+Everything needs to be registered to be seen by Demandore.

 #### GraphQL